The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

 \subsection{Wave Equations for Gravitons}

-The totally symmetric spinors borne by Eqs.
-(3.70) and (3.71) are the Weyl spinor fields of the formalisms.
-In both frameworks, they enter together with their complex conjugates into the spinor expression for the Weyl tensor $C_{abcd}$ of $\mathfrak{M}$, according to the scheme [8, 15]
+The totally symmetric curvature piece defined by Eq.
+(4.70b) is one of the Weyl spinor fields.
+In both formalisms, such objects enter together with their complex conjugates into the spinor expression for the Weyl tensor $ C_{abcd}$ of $\mathfrak{M}$, according to the scheme [12, 13]

-At each point of $\mathfrak{M}$, the conjugate $\Psi$-fields for either formalism are taken to represent the ten independent degrees of freedom of $g_{ab}$.
-Physically, they are massless uncharged wave functions carrying spin $\pm2$, which are deeply involved in the gravitational structure of $\mathfrak{M}$.
-To derive the relevant field equations, one has to utilize the expression (3.26) for working out the coupled Bianchi relations\footnote{The world version of the gravitational Bianchi identity is written as $\nabla^{a\ast}R_{abcd}{}=0$.}
+At each point of $\mathfrak{M}$, the conjugate $\Psi $-fields for either formalism are taken to represent the ten independent degrees of freedom of $ g_{ab}$.
+Physically, they are massless uncharged wave functions carrying spin $\pm 2$, which lie deeply in the gravitational structure of $\mathfrak{M }$.
+The derivation of the relevant field equations usually employs the expression (4.26) along with the second of Eqs.
+(2.29), to work out the coupled conjugate relations [10]

 and